jquery-archive/PEP/README.md

-According to the spec, the [touch-action](https://dvcs.w3.org/hg/pointerevents/raw-file/tip/pointerEvents.html#the-touch-action-css-property) css property determines if an element will receive PointerEvents.
+According to the spec, the [touch-action](https://dvcs.w3.org/hg/pointerevents/raw-file/tip/pointerEvents.html#the-touch-action-css-property) css property controls whether an element will perform a "default action" such as scrolling, or receive a continuous stream of PointerEvents.
-Specifically, only elements with the styling that have the `touch-action` value of `none` will receive events.

 Due to the difficult nature of polyfilling new CSS properties, this library will use a touch-action *attribute* instead.
 In addition, run time changes involving the `touch-action` attribute will be monitored for maximum flexibility.

-Touches will not generate events unless inside of an area that has a valid `touch-action` defined that is not `auto`.
+Touches will not generate events unless inside of an area that has a valid `touch-action` attribute defined.
 This is to maintain compositiong scrolling optimizations where possible.

 ### Browser Compatibility